vladimyr/twtxt/README.md

 of a web application. ~and command-line client.
 It supports multiple users and also hosts user feeds directly.
 It also  has a builtin registry and search.~

+`twtxt` provides a self-hosted, decentralised micro-blogging platform.
+No ads, no tracking, your content!

 There is also a publically (_free_) service online available at:

 - https://twtxt.net/